Step 5: Prepare for your hearing

 • whether the witness will need an interpreter, and in what language or dialect

-You must send this information to both the Minister’s counsel and the IAD.
+You must send this information to both the Minister’s Counsel and the IAD.

 Expert witnesses